peterwilliams97/aoc/CRITIQUE.md

 **Strengths**:
 - Clear separation of concerns with separate functions for different tasks.
-- Effective use of Python data structures (sets, lists, and tuples).
-- Good use of recursion to explore all possible paths.
+- Effective use of recursion to explore all possible paths.
+- Good use of helper functions and modular code structure.
+- Efficient use of Python data structures (sets and tuples) to store and process paths.
 - Well-structured and readable code with meaningful variable names.

 **Weaknesses**:
-- Lack of comments explaining the purpose and logic of the `trailhead_destinations` and `complete_trails` functions.
+- Lack of error handling for invalid input maps.
-- Potential inefficiency for large inputs due to recursive approach.
+- Potential performance issues for very large maps due to recursive approach.
+- Limited comments explaining the logic behind the recursive functions.
-- No error handling or input validation.
+- No optimization techniques or heuristics to improve search efficiency.

 **Issues**:
-- In `trailhead_destinations` and `complete_trails`: Recursive approach could lead to stack overflow for large inputs.
+- In `trailhead_destinations` and `complete_trails`: Recursive approach may lead to stack overflow for very large maps.
-- In `part1` and `part2`: No input validation or error handling for invalid maps.
+- In `part1` and `part2`: No error handling for maps without trailheads or invalid map dimensions.

 ### Day 11: [aoc2024-day11.py](aoc2024-day11.py)